 I hope you don’t mind that my blog is increasingly becoming just about brunch, coffee and cake! ;) I have a few more brunch reviews in store for you this month!

-We decided to meet on a Saturday at noon, which I thought was early enough to find a table without having to queue for too long… (wishful thinking)
+We agreed to meet on a Saturday at noon, which I thought was early enough to find a table without having to queue for too long… (wishful thinking)

 When Sandy and I arrived at Caravan Kings Cross, Sam and Hannah were nowhere to be seen; a few tweets later, we realized they were waiting at Caravan Exmouth Market instead!
 Luckily it was only a short bus ride away and around 12:30 we finally met at the right location!